ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_risk_correlation/birthweight_wasting/index.rst

 Initialization
 ^^^^^^^^^^^^^^^

 For each gram increase in a simulant's birthweight due to a simulation intervention, the category 1 (severe wasting/SAM) and category 2 (moderate wasting/MAM) exposures used to determine the probability of initialization into those states should be reduced proportionately such that the total reduction in moderate and severe wasting exposure prevalence is equal to 0.0115 / 200 = 0.00575.
 The exposure prevalence of category 3 (mild wasting) should be increased by 0.0115 / 200 = 0.00575.
 The figure below demonstrates how to implement this change visually.
-This change in the wasting expousure distribution thresholds attributable to a change in birthweight should be implemented **at birth**, after the calculation of the simulant's wasting initialization propensity score value correlated with their birthweight percentile, as described above.
+This change in the wasting expousure distribution thresholds attributable to a change in birthweight should be implemented **at birth**, after the calculation of the simulant's wasting initialization propensity correlated with their birthweight percentile, as described above.

 .. image:: wasting_exposure_dist.svg